Data Logging Shield with SD Card Slot and Real-Time Clock

 Here we have a Data logging shield for your Arduino.
 This unit comes fully assembled and ready to use.

-The onboard 3.3v regulator is both a reliable reference voltage and also reliably runs SD cards that require a lot of power to run.
+The onboard 3.3V regulator is both a reliable reference voltage and reliably runs SD cards that require a lot of power to operate.

-Arduino shields are the boards, which are plugged over the Arduino board to expand its functionalities.
+Arduino shields are boards that are plugged onto the Arduino board to expand its functionalities.

 For example, Ethernet shields are used to connect the Arduino board to the Internet.
-The pin position of the shields is similar to the Arduino boards.
+The positions of the shields are similar to those of the Arduino boards.

 Arduino